-Protecting Your Organisation From Social Engineering Attacks
+Protecting Your Business From Social Engineering Attacks

 When most people think of hackers, their minds immediately turn to the hoodie sporting loner, firing off high tech exploits to bring multinationals to their knees.
 But often, the most simple and effective tool in the arsenal of any hacker is that of social engineering.
 Verizon's yearly data breach investigations report concluded that 85% of data breaches involved a human element.